Sony A6500 versus Fujifilm X-T20

 |Sony NEX-7 (⇒ lft | rgt)||2359||no||3.0||921||tilting||no||4000||10.0||6||no|

 Both the A6500 and the X-T20 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A6500 replaced the earlier Sony A6300, while the X-T20 followed on from the Fujifilm X-T10.

-So what is the bottom line?
-Which of the two cameras – the Sony A6500 or the Fujifilm X-T20 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Sony A6500 and the Fujifilm X-T20?
 Below is a summary of the relative strengths of each of the two contestants.